 It may come as a surprise to some, but DSLRs aren’t the only cameras out in the market that are being sold to the consumer base.
-A slightly older, but still better breed of cameras is known as the point and shoot digital cameras.
+A slightly older, but still better breed of cameras is known as the point and shoot cameras / compact cameras.

 Although these cameras aren’t as efficient in photography or videography, they don’t cost as much as a DSLR, and for those who want to take good photos without stunning amounts of details, they get the job done easily.